laiducanh/laiducanh.github.io/_posts/2025-04-15-hartree-fock-calculation.md

 Notice that the sum of all of the occupied MO energies yields a higher electronic energy because electron-electron repulsion is double counted.
 Additionally, the five occupied MOs all have negative energies.
 So, their electrons are bound within the molecule.
 The unoccupied MOs (called “virtual” MOs) all have positive energies, meaning that the molecule will not spontaneously accept an electron from another source.

 ## References
-1. "Hartree Fock theory" lecture notes from Professor Devin Matthews (SMU).
+1. Lecture notes from "Hartree Fock theory" class from Professor Devin Matthews (SMU).
 2. [Hartree-Fock Calculation for Water](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/The_Live_Textbook_of_Physical_Chemistry_(Peverati)/28%3A_The_Chemical_Bond_in_Polyatomic_Molecules/28.02%3A_Hartree-Fock_Calculation_for_Water)